Judy (dog): HMS Grasshopper

 Initially the stay at Singapore was peaceful, and Judy stayed with a customs official and his family for a week ashore.
 The ship was rarely deployed until January 1942 when it was deployed with other gunboats to provide covering bombardments along the coast of Malaya for retreating troops, and occasionally to carry out evacuations.
 By this time, Judy was primarily being looked after by Petty Officer George White.
 The Battle of Singapore took place between 8–15 February.
 On the first day, along with the other military vessels, Grasshopper was sailed out to sea to provide anti-aircraft fire.
 By 11 February, Grasshopper and its sister ship Dragonfly were the largest vessels left at Singapore.
 On 13 February, the vessels were ordered to evacuate personnel and leave Singapore.
 The ships left at 9pm that evening, and travelled together.
 White later reported that Judy had "personally greeted virtually everyone on board".

 The ships headed for Batavia in the Dutch East Indies.
 Fearing the Japanese Navy, they sought to travel via the Lingga Islands hoping that the island group it sat in could be used as a hiding place.
 As they approached on 14 February, Judy indicated the approach of Japanese aircraft and the anti-aircraft gunners took up their positions in readiness.
-The Grasshopper was hit with a single bomb before the planes departed.
+Grasshopper was hit with a single bomb before the planes departed.
 Judy was below decks when the planes returned.
-The Dragonfly was hit by three bombs and sank quickly.
-The Grasshopper was hit by a further two bombs, and the order was given to abandon ship as a fire spread close to an ammunition compartment.
+Dragonfly was hit by three bombs and sank quickly.
+Grasshopper was hit by a further two bombs, and the order was given to abandon ship as a fire spread close to an ammunition compartment.
 Boats were lowered and the crew and evacuees were ferried just over a hundred yards to shore whilst the Japanese planes strafed the vessels.
 It was only when they were ashore that they realised Judy was not with them.